digitaltheorylab/digitaltheory-dot-org/README.md

   role: "Title or Position",
   url: "https://optional-profile-link",  // omit if no link
   institution: "Institution",
-  affiliation: "team OR grad OR affiliate",  // use only ONE affiliation key )
+  affiliation: "groups.team OR groups.grad OR groups.affiliate",
+)
 ```

 - People are automatically sorted by affiliation and alphabetical order.
 - `url` is optional; omit the field if there is no link.
+- Use only one affiliation key; see `groups` in `content/data/people.typ`